 ‘The Ebacc created a hierarchy of subjects in our schools, with the arts being marked as low status.
 The consequence has been a reduction in curriculum time, fewer pupils opting for arts at Key Stage 4, teachers losing their jobs, and a whole generation denied real choice.
 Finally, our politicians have woken up to the damage done by this divisive measure, and have taken action.
 It has taken 15 years of vocal, well evidenced and creative campaigning to get here.
 Well done everyone who has raised their voice and united to end the Ebacc.’

-NSEAD will be responding to the full report and the recommendations made by the Curriculum and Assessment Review panel and the implications for art and design education.
+NSEAD will be responding with a full analysis of the report and the recommendations made by the Curriculum and Assessment Review panel and the implications for art and design education, in due course.

 Some key moments on this very long road: